 Even if your shower is only three minutes long, your hair follicles will thank you for it.
 That is ample time to absorb a sufficient amount of warm water to open up the skin pores and soften the hairs on your face.

-This will make them easier to cut when you run an electric shaver over them.
-Not only is your face softened by the heat and steam but bacteria and sebum will have been washed away.
+This will make cutting them easier when you run an electric shaver over them.
+Not only is your face softened by the heat and steam, but bacteria and sebum will have been washed away.

 Ensuring a worthwhile, close shave has a lot to do with the right preparation.
 That means choosing a routine that works for you with results you are endlessly pleased with.
 A smooth face with no shaving nicks is exactly what you want every time you shave.

 You also want to find the right electric shaver that you have used for years so you know it will work well.
 That is if you decide to use it before, during, or after your shower.